 You can use various water-soluble substances of varying acidity to create patterns just like in our experiment.
-For example, a solution of regular baking powder has an alkaline pH (in other words, the solution is basic).
-When making this solution, use hot water to help the baking powder dissolve more easily.
+For example, a solution of regular baking soda has an alkaline pH (i.e. the solution is basic).
+When making this solution, use hot water to help the baking soda dissolve more easily.

 You can also use smelling salts which, when dissolved in water, form an ammonia solution, which is also a basic medium.
-However, this solution exudes an aggressive odor, so it’s best to work with them in the open air or in a well-ventilated area.
+However, this solution exudes an aggressive odor, so it’s best to work with it in a well-ventilated area or even outside.

-Meanwhile, you can use solutions of citric or acetic acid or add some lemon juice to serve as your acidic medium.
+Meanwhile, you can use solutions of citric or acetic acid or add some lemon juice to serve as acidic media.

 Prepare a diluted sodium carbonate solution.
 This is an alkaline solution—its pH is higher than neutral.

 Add the pH indicator thymol blue.
 In an alkaline solution, it will turn blue.

 Now, add sodium hydrogen sulfate NaHSO4 (an acid salt) to lower the pH of the solution.

 Now add sodium carbonate Na2СO3 (an alkaline solution) to raise the pH of the solution.

 You can repeat the two previous steps several times.
 Try adding varying volumes of NaHSO4 and Na2СO3.

 Thymol blue turns blue when added to a basic medium.
-If an acidic solution of sodium hydrogen sulfate is added to it and the mixture is stirred gently, orange patterns will appear in the Petri dish.
+If an acidic solution of sodium hydrogen sulfate is added, and the mixture is stirred gently, orange patterns will appear in the Petri dish.

 Dispose of solid waste together with household garbage.
 Pour solutions down the sink.
 Wash with an excess of water.

 The addition of some substances increases the concentration of H+ ions in the solution, lowering the solution’s pH.
-Here, the substance in question is sodium hydrogen sulfate NaHSO4.
+In this experiment, we used sodium hydrogen sulfate NaHSO4.
 The addition of some other substances increases the concentration of OH– ions in the solution, raising the solution’s pH.
-Here, the substance in question is sodium carbonate Na2CO3.
+Sodium carbonate Na2CO3 is one such substance.